 As our Nation’s oldest and largest provider of need-based scholarships to military children, the Marine Corps Scholarship Foundation helps cover the cost of attending post-high school, undergraduate, and career and technical education programs.
 Every gift has a significant life-changing impact.
 With your support, we can make sure that no Marine family is left behind.
 (USMC Dependents Only)

+College should never be out of reach for a family member of the sea services.
 The Navy League Foundation guarantees this support by awarding scholarships to high school seniors who will attend college in the fall.
 Navy League Foundation scholarships are available to children and grandchildren of veterans or active duty sea service men and women, as well as members of the U.S. Naval Sea Cadet Corps.

 No Greater Sacrifice (NGS) is dedicated to the children of our nation's fallen and wounded Service members (post 9/11/01) by delivering scholarships and resources to improve their quality of life through the pursuit of higher education.